Skip to main content

 -H "Content-Type: application/json" \

-• First call: creates the payment request, returns the new pr_* ID.
+• First call: submits the payment, returns the transaction.

-The recommended pattern is to generate a UUID v4 per logical operation in your agent code (e.g. one UUID per "deliver paid research report for user X") and reuse it across retries until the operation succeeds.
-The official SDKs auto-generate these for you if you do not specify one.
+The recommended pattern is to generate a UUID per logical operation in your agent code (e.g. one UUID per "pay vendor X for order Y") and reuse it across retries until the operation succeeds.
+The official SDKs auto-generate one for payments.create if you do not specify it.

 RATE LIMITS